commercetools/commercetools-js-sdk-training/README.md

 The exercises are intended to run in node.js 8 on your local machine.

-The participants should finish following exercises:
+The participants will complete the following exercises:
 - Configure and create client
 - Get project info
 - Query all product types